andrevidela/dev-notes/docs/TASKS.md

     - [ ] 6.5.2' Perform the suggested fixes from discord
       - NOTE: Updated info from package author, need to try again!
     - [ ] 6.5.3 see if we can interpret LogIO into the node JS server
-  - [ ] 6.6 Implement servers as Dependent Para lenses
-    - [x] 6.6.1 implement server as a dependent lens rather than rely on the DSL (18.12.2021)
-    - [x] 6.6.2 Implement routing as products of extended lenses rather than rely on `Str` path components (21.01.2022)
-    - [x] 6.6.3 Fix an issue where the state could not be update because it depends on the input type of the request (01.01.2022)
-    - [x] 6.6.4 Fix issue with dependent lenses where `composition` would not terminate (03.01.2022)
-    - [x] 6.6.5 Implement the missing dependent interfaces dependening on `server`, aka implement `instanceLens` (05.01.2022)
-    - [x] 6.6.6 reimplement server as external choice of existing servers (05.01.2022)
-      - COMMIT: e5995e537c2990
-    - [x] 6.6.7 Implement a server as external choice but with a top level path (05.01.2022)
-      - NOTE: AKA
-        ```
-        /lights ╶┬╴/kitchen
-                 └╴/bedroom
-        ```
-      - COMMIT: 7f1260385e
-    - [x] 6.6.8 Rewrite a DSL for dependent para lens and give it a `ServerInstance` implementation ^5e3aef (06.01.2022)
-      - NOTE: It's working but two things are strange:
-        1. we need some sort of `Update` interface which ensures we can update the final state from some substate
-        2. Our `State` constructor requires the overall state to be parsable but that is not necessary if we don't expose the `POST` part of the endpoint
-    - [ ] 6.6.9 Fix the MR review comments
   - [ ] 6.7 Try out new lenses
     - [ ] 6.7.1 try the dependent van-laarhoven
       - `Functor f => ((i : a) -> {0 b : a -> Type} -> f (b i)) -> (i : s) -> {0 t : s -> Type} -> f (t i)`